 We are seeking graduates with degrees in the following fields:

-- Corporate: policy, human resources, finance and accounting, legal, communications, and project management.
+- Corporate: policy, human resources, finance and accounting, legal, communications and media, and project management.

 - Intelligence: criminal justice, criminology, international relations, national security, and social science.